diztinct-glenn/btg-email/README.md

 # btg-email

 This is the master repository for Books That Grow's email campaigns.
-Below you will see the documentation for which email template to use for each specific campaign.
+Please be sure to read through the directions carefully and follow each step.
+Below the directions, you will see the documentation for which email template to use for each specific campaign.

 ####To use each template do the following:####